vertica/VerticaPy/docs/Documentation Generation.md

 - Update notebook links (this should not be needed if ``fix_links`` works) python3 notebook_correction.py

-At this point, your document should be generated.
-It should be inside the ``build/html`` folder.
+At this point, your document will be generated.
+It will be inside the ``build/html`` folder.

 The next steps are only to revert the changes to the python code.